tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 Also take time into consideration.
 While demonstrating the weaknesses is important, it is not worth it to spend a lot of time on an exploit.
 Sometimes it is better to only create a proof of concept rather than taking a lot of time to craft a proper exploit.

-## Post exploitation
+## Post-exploitation

 After successfully exploiting the system, it is important to perform some follow-up steps.

 Firstly, assess what options you currently have.
 Find out the extent of your current privileges and what you can do with them.
-Further, try determinig if you can escalate those privileges to give you even more access and possibilites.
+Further, try determining if you can escalate those privileges to give you even more access and possibilities.
 See if it is possible to assure persistence even through reboots.
-Follow up by determining if lateral movement is possible, e.g. if you can exploit another device on a wireless network through currently exploited device.
+Follow up by determining if lateral movement is possible, e.g., if you can exploit another device on a wireless network through the currently exploited device.

 When you are done with assessing the impact of the exploit, make sure to **clean up after yourself**.
-This means to revert any setting changes, deleting files made by you, removing any installed backdoor, etc.
+This means to revert any setting changes, delete any files made by you, remove any installed backdoor, etc.

 ## Reporting